Denial-of-service attack: Nuke

 A nuke is an old-fashioned denial-of-service attack against computer networks consisting of fragmented or otherwise invalid ICMP packets sent to the target, achieved by using a modified ping utility to repeatedly send this corrupt data, thus slowing down the affected computer until it comes to a complete stop.
 A specific example of a nuke attack that gained some prominence is the WinNuke, which exploited the vulnerability in the NetBIOS handler in Windows 95.
 A string of out-of-band data was sent to TCP port 139 of the victim's machine, causing it to lock up and display a Blue Screen of Death.

 Peer-to-peer attacks

 Attackers have found a way to exploit a number of bugs in peer-to-peer servers to initiate DDoS attacks.
-The most aggressive of these peer-to-peer-DDoS attacks exploits DC++.
-With peer-to-peer there is no botnet and the attacker does not have to communicate with the clients it subverts.
+The most aggressive of these peer-to-peer-DDoS attacks exploits the DC++ file sharing network.
+With peer-to-peer attacks there is no botnet and the attacker does not have to communicate with the clients it subverts.
 Instead, the attacker acts as a puppet master, instructing clients of large peer-to-peer file sharing hubs to disconnect from their peer-to-peer network and to connect to the victim's website instead.